TrustGen/trustgen_docs/docs/metadata_curator.md

 - **include_access_time**: A boolean that indicates whether to include the access time of the web pages in the output.
 Defaults to `True`.
 - **direct_search_keyword (optional)**: Direct keyword for the search.
 If provided, this keyword will be used directly.

-### Dataset Pool
+### Dataset pool maintainer
-The Dataset Pool component is a mechanism for creating diverse and enriched test sets by leveraging section-specific pipelines.
+The dataset pool maintainer component is a mechanism for creating diverse and enriched test sets by leveraging section-specific pipelines.
 Each section (such as safety, ethics, fairness) contains its own pipeline for generating targeted test datasets.

 #### Key Features
 - **Section-Specific Generation**: Each research section has a dedicated pipeline for generating relevant test datasets